 Who should be involved in IT budgeting?

 Despite enterprise desires to consolidate spends and asset tracking in IT, Shadow IT and end-user engagement in technology purchasing decisions are still very much alive.
-What has changed is that more end-users (and management) want IT to actively engage in preliminary technology decision-making processes so that they can ensure the technology they want to buy can be used with other existing systems.
+What has changed is that more end-users (and management) want IT to actively engage in preliminary technology decision-making processes.
+This ensures that the technology they want to buy can be used with other existing systems.

 A good approach for IT is to take the lead by visiting various user departments in advance of budgeting to see what types of technologies they’re considering for their own business operations.